1 Legal and enforcement framework

 3 Franchising models

-3.1 Is master franchising or the development model most common in your jurisdiction?
+3.1 Is master franchising or the multi-unit development model most common in your jurisdiction?
 Is there a perceptible trend in one direction or the other?

 3.2 What other models of franchising are commonly used in your jurisdiction?

-3.3 What are the potential advantages and disadvantages of these different models?
+3.3 What are the potential advantages and disadvantages of these different models in your jurisdiction?